joeyshi12/joeyshi.xyz/content/projects/pc_builder.md

 Website for browsing and putting together PC builds.

 - [Website](https://pc-builder.joeyshi.xyz/)
-    - Test user credentials:
-        - User: pcbuilder
+    - Test user: pcbuilder
     - Password: pcbuilder
 - [Source code](https://github.com/joeyshi12/pc-builder)

 This is a fullstack web application made using a [Javalin](https://javalin.io) webserver, [MariaDB](https://mariadb.org/) database, and [Angular](https://angular.io/) frontend.
-The PC builder webserver is running from my Raspberry Pi behind an [Nginx](https://nginx.org/) reverse proxy.
+Both the PC builder webserver and database server is self-hosted and running behind a [Caddy](https://caddyserver.com/) reverse proxy.
-Both are running in isolated docker containers.
+All these programs are run within Docker containers.
+Check out [my post about self-hosting](/posts/guide_to_self_hosting/) if you're also interested in running a homelab.

 ## API Reference